 - zest from one orange

-- 1 vanilla pod, cut in half lengthwise
+- 1 vanilla pod (like this), cut in half lengthwise

 - OPTIONAL GARNISH: